MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

     ```bash
     docfx serve ./{path-to-generated-content}/_site
     ```
 1. Then wait for the build to complete and in a browser window, type `https:\\localhost:8080` to check the generated website.
+You should now see the table of contents to the left, and the generated articles to the right.

 > [!TIP]
 > Use the parameter `-p <port_num>` to change the port to generate the website to.

-For more information about the DocFx tool, see [Quick start](https://dotnet.github.io/docfx/index.html).
+For more information about getting started with the DocFx tool, see [Quick start](https://dotnet.github.io/docfx/index.html).

 ## Overwriting help with the ALDoc tool